 All the DC machines have a coil of wire that is mounted in slots on cylindrical ferromagnetic material that is called an armature.
 The armature is free to rotate and mounted on the bearing and the armature is also mounted on the magnetic field and produced by the permanent magnet through the field coil.
 DC generator armature is the rotating part that is called the armature.
 The armature consists of an iron shaft upon which a laminated cylinder called Armature Core is placed.

 The ball bearings are fitted in the end housings part.
 The function of the paths is to reduce friction between the rotating and stationary parts of the machine.
 Mostly high carbon steel is used for the construction of bearings as it is a rigid material.

 The shaft is made of mild steel with maximum breaking strength.
 The post is used to transfer mechanical power from or to the machine, like the armature core, commutator, cooling fans, etc. The rotating parts are keyed to the shaft.

 The magnetic field in a D.C. generator is typically produced by Electromagnet rather than permanent magnets generators are generally classified according to their method of area excitation on this basis, the D.C. generator is divided into two classes:

 D.C. generator field magnet winding is supplied from an independent external load called a separately excited generator.
 The output voltage of the separately excited generator depends on the speed of the rotation of the armature.

-The greater the field current, the greater the rate and field current greater is the generated EMF separately excited D.C. generator is rarely used in practice.
+The greater the field current, the greater the rate, and the field current greater generate EMF separately excited D.C. generator is rarely used in practice.
 The DC generator is a generally Self-excited DC generator.

 Self-excited DC generator